Skip to content

 Florida has a few state-specific requirements that come up in every residential sale:

-• Seller's Property Disclosure: Florida Statute 689.25 requires sellers to disclose known material defects.
+• Seller's Property Disclosure: Johnson v.
+Davis requires Florida sellers to disclose known latent material defects that are not readily observable.
 This includes foundation issues, water damage, mold, pest infestations, and any facts that materially affect the property's value.
 Selling "as is" doesn't eliminate the disclosure obligation, it just means you won't be required to make repairs.

 • Lead-Based Paint Disclosure: Federal law requires this for any home built before 1978.
 You'll sign a form stating what you know (or don't know) about lead paint on the property.